InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 ## Important Notes

-- **Privacy is crucial**: Avoid actions that link your deposit and withdrawal addresses
+- **Privacy is crucial**: Avoid actions that link your deposit and withdrawal addresses.
+If you link your deposit and withdrawal addresses, you will not be eligible for ITX rewards.
-- There's a limit to deposits per address; create a new deposit address if needed
 - **Do not** directly transfer funds between your old withdrawal and new deposit addresses

 ## FAQs